 Using Your Code to Help You Make Career-Related Decisions

-You know your personality type, and that is certainly interesting information to have, but what you really want to know is how can you use it to help with making decisions that will lead you toward a satisfying and fruitful career.
-Let's first see how you can use your type to help you choose an occupation.
-The middle two letters, S and F, are most informative for this purpose.
+Knowing your personality type is interesting, but what you really need to know is how you can use the information to make sound decisions that lead to a satisfying and fruitful career.
+First, you need to understand how you can use your unique personality type to help you choose an occupation.
+The middle two letters, S and F, are the most informative markers for this purpose.